collamaf/SimDaVinci/README_DaVinci.md

 2020.02.07 by collamaf
 - Add extended F18 source (like Cu), source 9
-- Fix StackAct condition to intercept decay product with new RadioactiveDecayBase process (should howevere be retro compatible)
+- Fix StackAct condition to intercept decay product with new RadioactiveDecayBase process (should however be retro compatible)
 - Now ScintFlag is passed to PhysList also (not onlu DetConst), since the mere process somehow overshadowed the RadioactiveDecay one preventing the StackAction scoring
 - Add "AnaProbe" analysis macro
 - Add ExitPart scoring also in B1 tree

+2020.02.17 by collamaf
+- Add new <0 SourceSelect, to choose generic radioactive ion: -SourceSelect -ZZAA (has the same source geometry than SourceSelect 8-9: simple active water voulme (manageble via SourceD SourceT)

 ## TO DO's